Putin says Romney stance shows Russia right about missile shield

 “The main thing for us is that even if Romney does not win this election, in four years he or somebody with similar views may come to power,” Putin said.
 “And we must take that into account when we consider how to provide for the security of the Russian Federation well into the future.”

-Russia says it is taking steps to neutralise the perceived threat, including upgrades to its offensive nuclear arsenal.
-Russia’s top general said in May that Russia could carry out pre-emptive strikes on future missile defence installations in Europe to protect its security.
+Russia says it is taking steps to neutralize the perceived threat, including upgrades to its offensive nuclear arsenal.
+Russia’s top general said in May that Russia could carry out pre-emptive strikes on future missile defense installations in Europe to protect its security.

 Relations between Moscow and Washington deteriorated after the Bush administration invaded Iraq and hit a low point with Russia’s war with pro-Western Georgia in 2008.